JuliaPlots/UnicodePlots.jl/README.md

 ![Blending Colors](doc/img/braille.png)

-At the moment there are few types of Canvas implemented:
+At the moment there are the following types of Canvas implemented:

   - **BrailleCanvas**:
     This type of canvas is probably the one with the highest resolution for Unicode plotting.
 It essentially uses the Unicode characters of the [Braille](https://en.wikipedia.org/wiki/Braille) symbols as pixel.
 This effectively turns every character into 8 pixels that can individually be manipulated using binary operations.

   - **BlockCanvas**:
-    This type of canvas is also Unicode-based.
+    This canvas is also Unicode-based.
 It has half the resolution of the BrailleCanvas.
 In contrast to BrailleCanvas, the pixels don't have visible spacing between them.
 This canvas effectively turns every character into 4 pixels that can individually be manipulated using binary operations.

   - **AsciiCanvas** and **SimpleAsciiCanvas**:
-    This type of canvas only utilizes ASCII character for drawing.
-Naturally, it doesn't look as nice as the Unicode-based ones.
+    These two canvas utilizes only standard ASCII character for drawing.
+Naturally, it doesn't look quite as nice as the Unicode-based ones.
 However, in some situations it might yield better results.
 Printing plots to a file is one of those situations.

   - **DensityCanvas**:
-    Unlike the BrailleCanvas the density canvas does not simple mark a "pixel" as set.
+    Unlike the BrailleCanvas, the density canvas does not simply mark a "pixel" as set.
 Instead it increments a counter per character that keeps track of the frequency of pixels drawn in that character.
 Together with a variable that keeps track of the maximum frequency, the canvas can thus draw the density of datapoints.

   - **BarplotGraphics**:
     This graphics area is special in that it does not support any pixel manipulation.
 It is essentially the barplot without decorations but the numbers.
 It does only support one method `addrow!` which allows the user to add additional bars to the graphics object